 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments (Topic 326).
 This update modifies measurement of credit losses.
 The new standard requires that entities estimate credit losses based upon an "expected credit loss" approach rather than the historical "incurred loss" approach.
 The new approach requires entities to measure all expected credit losses for financial assets based on historical experience, current conditions and reasonable forecasts of collectability.
 The change in approach impacts the timing of recognition of credit losses.
 The Company adopted this guidance effective on January 1, 2021, using the modified retrospective transition approach.
-Prior to December 31, 2021, as an EGC, the Company elected to use the extended transition period provided by the JOBS Act for the implementation of new or revised accounting standards, and as a result of this election, the Company ceased to be classified as an EGC.
+Prior to December 31, 2021, as an EGC, the Company elected to use the extended transition period provided by the JOBS Act for the implementation of new or revised accounting standards, and as a result of this election, the Company did not have to comply with the public company FASB standard's effective date for this guidance until the Company ceased to be classified as an EGC.
 Effective on December 31, 2021, the Company lost its EGC status which accelerated the requirement of this adoption.
 The adoption of this guidance did not have a material impact on the Company's consolidated financial statements.